JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 * Ruby 2 - Jekyll is a Ruby application.
 * Ruby 2 DevKit (for Windows) - Some of Jekyll's dependencies need to be compiled, and require the DevKit to be installed.
-* Python 2 - the [Pygments](https://github.com/tmm1/pygments.rb) gem uses Python for syntax highlighting.
 * `gem install bundler` - the site uses [Bundler](http://bundler.io) to manage gem dependencies within the repo, rather than globally installing to the local operating system.
 Run this command to install the Bundler toolset globally.

 **OS X**

-OS X comes with Ruby and Python already installed.
+OS X comes with Ruby already installed.
 The only steps required are:

 * `gem install bundler`